eyescroll/eyescroll.github.io/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 ---
 layout: post
 title: Here is a blog post sample
-date: 2020-06-19T09:32:54.791Z
+date: 2020-06-24 17:50
 header_feature_image: /uploads/867FAB82-62D7-4C53-8EDC-5114095CF8AA.jpeg
-caption: Cobbles
+caption: "Cobbles"
 ---
-# Here is a blog post sample
+# This is the title of the page

-This is just a sample post that you should delete or set to `published:false`.
+This is just a sample post that you should delete.
 This first paragraph will appear on the home page as a preview of the post.
 The rest below this paragraph will appear on the blog post page.

+<!--clip-->

 The `header_feature_image` is optional and you should enter the path to it in the metadata above.

-<!--clip-->

 > Here follows some more placeholder text.
 You can see the `markdown` when viewing this post in Atom.
 This is a *blockquote*.